greglef95/iCalendar/README.md

 ## Libraries Used

-- Toedter JDateChooser for date input.
+- <b> Toedter JDateChooser </b> to give user the ability to choose date input as Calendar.
-- Java Swing for the graphical user interface.
+- <b> Java Swing </b> for the graphical user interface.

 License Information
 -------------------